hds-sandbox/course-template/README.md

 # course-template repo

 This repository is a webpage template for courses.
-The

 ## Requirements

-In order to run this repo, you will need to have installed [conda or pip](https://docs.conda.io/projects/conda/en/latest/index.html).
+In order to create a webpage from this repo, you will need to have installed [conda or pip](https://docs.conda.io/projects/conda/en/latest/index.html).
 Then install the following packages using the terminal:

 ```bash
 pip install mkdocs